MetricMike/djatoka-richmond/README.md

 [Based on David Ghedini's "Install Tomcat 7 on CentOS, RHEL, or Fedora" blogpost.](http://www.davidghedini.com/pg/entry/install_tomcat_7_on_centos)

-## Install Djatoka Image Server and Viewer RHEL : Michael Weigle
+## Install Djatoka Image Server and Viewer on RHEL : Michael Weigle
-###### Monday Aug 13, 2012
+###### Tuesday Aug 28, 2012

 This tutorial will cover installing and basic configuration of:

- * Java 7 Update 5
  * Tomcat 7.0.29
  * Djatoka Image Server 1.1
  * Djatoka Viewer 2.1

-Finally, we will look at running Tomcat on port 80 as well as some strategies for running Tomcat behind Apache.
+This tutorial assumes that you already have a JDK installed and that your JAVA_HOME points to it.
 If you are using a different release of the programs above, simply change the file names below accordingly.

 **Step 1: Download and verify the files**